 - Minister responsible for Immigration

-Arlene Dunn was first elected to the 60th Legislative Assembly of New Brunswick on September 14th, 2020 for the riding of Saint John Harbour.
-On September 29th, 2020, she was appointed as the Minister of Aboriginal Affairs, Minister responsible for Economic Development and Small Business, Minister responsible for Opportunities New Brunswick, and Minister responsible for Immigration.
+In September of 2020, Ms. Dunn was elected as a Member of the Legislative Assembly of New Brunswick, representing the riding of Saint John Harbour.
+She was appointed to Cabinet and serves as the Minister of Aboriginal Affairs, Minister responsible for Immigration, Minister responsible for Economic Development and Small Business and Minister responsible for Opportunities NB (ONB).